MarcyLeite/spring-vue-monorepo-pipeline-poc/readme.md

 ### Tasks

-From there, you have some tasks predifend that will make you development exprience easier.
+From there, you have some tasks predefined with `npm run <command>`, that will make you development exprience easier.

 | Command     | Description                                                                                                                           |
 | ----------- | ------------------------------------------------------------------------------------------------------------------------------------- |